Types of Rugs

 Watercolor Rugs

-Hand-hooked rugs have a yarn pile (the thickness of the rug) made of loops so that the effect is soft and nubby.
-These types of rugs are durable and, if handmade, are thicker and more dense than their machine counterparts.
+- Hand-hooked rugs have a yarn pile (the thickness of the rug) made of loops so that the effect is soft and nubby.
+These types of rugs are durable and, if handmade, are thicker and denser than their machine counterparts.
 Because the loops crush with frequent wear, they’re generally best used in low-traffic areas.
 Pet nails can also snag the fibers.
 Hand-hooked rugs can also refer in general to rugs with a looped pile, so be sure to check before purchasing to ensure you’re getting the construction you want.

-Hand-tufted rugs are made in the same way as hand-hooked rugs.
-However, rather than leaving the loops in tact, the tops of the loops are cut to create a plush effect that’s soft underfoot.
+- Hand-tufted rugs are made in the same way as hand-hooked rugs.
+However, rather than leaving the loops intact, the tops of the loops are cut to create a plush effect that’s soft underfoot.
 Shag rugs are tufted with longer pile.
 These rugs are usually inexpensive and therefore a good choice if you like to change out your rugs to reflect new styles or seasons.
 Hand-tufted rugs shed, especially at first, so be prepared to vacuum them frequently.

-Hand-knotted rugs are densely knotted and detailed.
-They are constructed on a loom and feature hand-tied threads and yarn that create the design, feel and texture of the rug.
+- Hand-knotted rugs are densely knotted and detailed.
+They are constructed on a loom and feature tied threads and yarn that create the design, feel and texture of the rug.
 Because they can be time-consuming to make, hand-knotted rugs are a more expensive option.
 The higher the density in hand-knotted rugs, the higher the quality.

-Flat-weave rugs are woven on a loom or made by hand.
+- Flat-weave rugs are woven on a loom or made by hand.
 This is a traditional type of construction where vertical yarns are woven through horizontal or weft yarns.
 They don’t have a pile and can be reversible.
-Flat-weave rugs work well in high-traffic areas and places where a thick pile can get in the way, such as near doors.
+Flat-weave rugs work well in high-traffic areas and in places where a thick pile can get in the way, such as near doors.-Machine-made rugs can be almost any type or style.
+The pattern is pre-set to create the desired pattern and construction which produces perfectly even piles and patterns.
+Machine-made rugs have high resilience and stain resistance.
+The construction process can be hard on the fibers, so these rugs tend not to last as long.

 Natural Materials